Abdullahi-Mohammedamin/week4/README.md

 HOW IT WORKS: The javascript functions in the backeend generate interractive effects.

 ## Technologies Used
-html: for basic webpage structure
+HTML: for basic webpage structure

 css: for styling the webpage